 In this section, we’ll cover the widgets that are included with each plugin.
 Then, we’ll cover how to style those widgets in the next section.

 Elementor lets you use all of the core WordPress widgets in your designs.
 Beyond that, it also adds 28 of its own widgets.
-You can view them below:
+Furthermore, you can use third-party Elementor addons to get more widgets.

 Like Elementor, SiteOrigin Page Builder also lets you use any of the core WordPress widgets.